puremourning/vimspector-web/demo-setup.md

 ## Set up the vimspector config

+For full details of configuring Vimspector, checkout [the reference](https://puremourning.github.io/vimspector).
+This section is just an illustration.

 Starting Vim is simple, but we want to run a Vim test.
 For the sake of this demo, we're going to run a Python test 'test_python3.vim'.
 This is a little more involved, and the details aren't really all that important, but the command we